If you already have a maven project set up then just add the plugin as described here

 The simplest path is to allow Maven to create an example project for you.
 Even if you have an existing project you can always use the template as a reference.

-TomEE provides a maven-archetype for generating a maven based project.
-This template-project is preconfigured with
+TomEE provides a maven-archetype for generating a template project.
+This template project is preconfigured with

 javaee-api (scope provided) and with the